Kassadin Build Guide by m4dbragi

 Greater Mark of Desolation I use those ones, because they help your Void-Man to increase the dmg-output in mid- and late-game a lot!

-If u want to dominate early game you can also use those: Greater Mark of Hybrid Penetration or even those Greater Mark of Magic Penetration.
+If u want to dominate early game you can also use those: Greater Mark of Precision or even those Greater Mark of Magic Penetration.

 I've never tried Attackspeed-Runes with this build, but they should be quite nice as well, because they synergize with Nether Blade.